Aungban: Road

 In recent times, the motorway passing through Aungban has been expanded to include four lanes, and buildings that fell under the Union Highway zone were demolished.
 This motorway upgrade was completed in April 2020.

 A decision to demolish Colonel Ba Htoo's Memorial Monument on 28 March 2019 was reached after consultation by a committee consisting of the state government officials, lawmakers, party representatives, and community elders from the town.
 The committee decided to construct a new monument near the original place.
 Colonel Ba Htoo (12 July 1916 – 2 June 1945) was a senior member of the Burma Independence Army, and best known for his leadership in the battle against the Japanese forces in Upper Myanmar while General Aung San commanded the resistance in Lower Myanmar.

 As Major Ba Htoo and his company drove the Japanese troops out from Mandalay into southern Shan State, he contracted a severe case of malaria.
 He died from malaria in Te Lu village (Burmese: တဲ့လုကျေးရွာ), Ywangan Township, Shan State on 2 June 1945, at the age of just twenty-nine years old.
 He died without seeing the letter informing him that General Aung San had promoted him to colonel, and without saying goodbye to his wife and three children, from whom he had been parted since he joined the army in 1942.

 In addition to the monument, some residential homes, banks, and other buildings have also been removed to widen the Union Highway.
 According to the reliable sources, the original Monument was opened on 15 June 1945 in honor of Colonel Ba Htoo.
 The demolished column had been built over the original monument by Assistant Township Officer U Thein Hlaing in the transition period from Aungban township to Kalaw township on 1 October 1965.
 Controversial and criticisms arose around the country for complete demolishment without considering for relocation.

 The committee agreed that the urn holding the colonel's ashes would be retrieved and placed inside the new monument.
 Nonetheless, the urn had not been located upon further digging inside the monument, indicating that the real urn of Colonel Ba Htoo is inside the monument located in Te Lu village (Burmese: တဲ့လုကျေးရွာ) of Ywangan Township, Shan State.

 The construction of the monument was completed and to be opened on 27 March 2020.
 However, the opening ceremony was canceled due to the COVID-19 pandemic.

 The town's 100-year-anniversary clock-tower at the Pindaya junction was also removed.

+Administration

+Aungban is administratively divided into 12 wards, each contributing to the town's unique character and community life.
+These wards serve as the foundational units for local governance, facilitating municipal services and fostering neighborhood identities.
+Each ward in Aungban reflects the town's rich cultural tapestry, housing diverse ethnic groups such as the Bamar, Danu, Pa-O, Taungyo, Shan, and Intha.
+This diversity is evident in the variety of religious sites, including Buddhist monasteries, Christian churches, Hindu temples, and mosques, which coexist harmoniously throughout the wards.